Introduction

 4: Click create bucket.

-5: Give bucket a name and leave every option as it is and click create.
+5: Define bucket name and leave every option as it is and click create bucket on the bottom of the page.

 AWS-S3